Travis-Ryle-Private-Bank-Estate-Trust/TravisRyleTrust/definitions.md

 - **Beneficiary**: The same living man and his heirs, entitled to the fruits of the Trust.
 - **Fictitious Person**: The all-caps corporate construct derived from my birth record and re-domiciled into the Private Living Express Trust.
 - **Private Living Express Trust**: The ecclesiastical trust declared and published at ORCID and indexed here.
+Title IV-D of the Social Security Act (Title IV-D) establishes a state-federal partnership to provide child support services.
+States must have a single statewide agency that receives the federal funding and administers the program.